ibm-cloud-docs/discovery-data/assemble.md

 ### Next step
 {: #compile-next-step}

-Proceed to [Installing and uninstalling a custom connector](/docs/discovery-data?topic=discovery-data-install-connector) to install the custom connector to your {{site.data.keyword.discovery-data_short}} instance.
+Proceed to [Installing and uninstalling a custom connector](/docs/discovery-data?topic=discovery-data-install-connector) to install the custom connector to your {{site.data.keyword.discoveryshort}} instance.